Skip to main content

 4 Common Barriers To Collaboration

 So now that we understand what to do to boost your team’s collaboration, what are the things to watch out for that will sabotage your collaboration!
-My top three would be:
+My top four would be:

 • Egos: Remember our conversation about competition earlier?
 If people’s egos or competitive streaks are getting in the way, try setting up meeting norms and team charters.